dascritch/cpu-audio/API.md

 API
 ===

-cpu-audio.js can be used only with HTML attributes and CSS variables, but javascript-savvy developers can use API features to get more precise controls or extend possibilities.
+cpu-audio.js can be fine-tuned only with HTML attributes and CSS variables, but javascript-savvy developers can use API features to get more precise controls or extend possibilities.

 document.body.CPU
 -----------------

-This is a global configuration tool.
+This object is a global configuration interface.

 Properties :